webdiscus/pug-plugin/README.md

 The following parameters are available in the function:
   - `@param {string} content` The content of compiled entry.
   - `@param {ResourceInfo} info` The info of current asset.
-  - `@param {webpack Compilation} compilation` The webpack [compilation object](https://webpack.js.org/api/compilation-object/).
+  - `@param {webpack Compilation} compilation` The Webpack [compilation object](https://webpack.js.org/api/compilation-object/).
   - `@return {string | null}` Return string content to save to output directory.\
     If return `null` then the compiled content of the entry will be ignored, and will be saved original content compiled as JS module.
-    Returning `null` can be useful for debugging to see the source of the compilation of the webpack loader.
+    Returning `null` can be useful for debugging to see the source of the compilation of the Webpack loader.

 ```js
 /**